Aldi donates 54,300 meals to Nottinghamshire charities over summer

 “School holidays can be a challenging time for many families, and this summer we’re continuing our efforts to provide support where we can through our partnership with Neighbourly.”

-Steve Butterworth, CEO of Neighbourly, added: “Summer holidays represent one of the busiest times of the year for charities and food banks, and this year was no different.
+Steve Butterworth, chief executive of Neighbourly, added: “Summer holidays represent one of the busiest times of the year for charities and food banks, and this year was no different.

 “Aldi’s generous donations played a key role in helping support families, and our partnership continues to make a meaningful difference to those who need it most.”